Wizek-1/calestia-web/README.md

 # Calestia Development Web

-A modern, responsive landing page/portfolio website for a development agency.
+landing page website for a development agency.
 Built with a focus on performance, clean code architecture, and smooth user interactions.

 ## Tech Stack